sidneyabush/teaching-modules-shiny/README.md

 ### 2. Download Data from Google Drive

-The data files are stored in Google Drive and are downloaded to Box.
+The data files are stored in Google Drive and are downloaded to a local machine.

 **Run the data download script:**